js2xxx/owned-pin/README.md

 try_to_take_the_ownership_of(value.as_mut());
 ```

-But with the [`OPin<T, P>`] wrapper, which both "own" and "pin" the data in the memory, enabling the example above to work as desired:
+But the [`OPin<T, P>`] wrapper, which both "own" and "pin" the data in the memory, enables the example above to work as desired:

 ```rust,compile_fail
 use owned_pin::{OPin, opin};